frenetic-lang/frenetic/guide/NetCore-tutorial.md

 repeater simply forwards incoming packets on all other ports.

-In this example, we will begin by considering a network with just one switch with two ports, numbered 1 and 2.
+In this example, we will begin by considering a network with just one switch with two ports, numbered 1 and 2:

+![Default Mininet topology.][topo_1]

 Our first goal will be to program a switch-specific repeater that forwards traffic arriving at port 1 out port 2, and vice versa.
 The following NetCore policy accomplishes that task.